StefansAI/JetCar/docs/StreetMaker.md

 When opening the "Process" menu, it might be surprising to see menu items similar to the ImageSegmenter application described before.
 As it turned out, when writing the StreetMaker application, most of the information needed for creating segmentation masks was already there.
 Connectors kept track of the directions and lines can be selected by type.
 The drawing area is a bird's eye view on the street map.
 What was needed was a camera view, a camera view of a wide-angle camera with lens distortion from a certain height above the ground looking forward in a defined angle on the same map from a specific point of view.
 <br><br>
 <br><img src="assets/images/streetmaker/27-tbird.jpg"/><br>
-Let's start a new map and just put a T-Intersection on a new map and see what dataset would be created when hitting "Create Dataset".
+Let's start a new map and just put a T-Intersection on a new map.
+Now let's see what dataset would be created when hitting "Create Dataset".
 <br><br>
 <br><img src="assets/images/streetmaker/28-CameraView.jpg"/><br>
 Similar to the ImageSegmenter application you can see, how different tilts, brightness values and noise levels are applied, while the view seems to go forward and backwards.
 On the left side an artificial camera view is displayed, while a mask appears on the right side.<br>
 Of course, the camera view is totally artificial.
-It misses light reflections we had seen in the real images and other effects of a real scene.
+It still misses effects of a real scene.
 But it is close enough for training a model, that might need only few additional real photos and masks from the ImageSegementer.
 <br><br>
 <br><img src="assets/images/streetmaker/29-classimg.jpg"/><br>
 Here is an illustration on how the algorithm works.
 The white triangle represents the camera point and direction.
 It starts with lane 0 of street 0 close to the entry connector and goes forward to the end.
 Then it goes backwards on the other side.
 After that it repeats this scheme for the second street.<br>